Harshaan-Chugh/parallel-bfs/README.md

 | `large_powerlaw` | warpbitmap | 2.325 | 6.264 | 2.69x |
 | `large_sparse` | bitmap | 1.446 | 1.927 | 1.33x |

+### Takeaway

-Current takeaway: the best linear-algebraic SpMV kernel wins on these six synthetic inputs, while graph-first is closest on random sparse/dense graphs and loses the most on the power-law input because queue construction and atomic frontier updates add overhead around hub-heavy frontiers.
+Across these six synthetic inputs, the best linear-algebraic SpMV kernel outperforms the graph-first implementation.
+Graph-first is most competitive on random sparse and dense graphs, while the largest gap appears on the power-law graph, where queue construction and atomic frontier updates add overhead around hub-heavy frontiers.